 Using token-based security

-If using token-based authentication, also referred to as GIS tier authentication, it is important that all sites in this configuration use exactly the same shared token key.
+If using token-based authentication, also referred to as server-tier authentication, it is important that all sites in this configuration use exactly the same shared token key.
 Otherwise, tokens generated for one machine will not be valid when used against the other machine.
-To learn how to duplicate the shared token keys across multiple sites, refer to About ArcGIS tokens and Editing token settings in Manager.
+To duplicate the shared token keys across multiple sites, you can edit token settings in Manager.